WinterAxis/ESV-MD-Bible/The_Bible_esv/49_Ephesians/Eph_5.md

 This mystery is profound, and I am saying that it refers to Christ and the church.

 ###### 33
-However, let each one of you love his wife as himself, and let the wife see that she respects her husband. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+However, let each one of you love his wife as himself, and let the wife see that she respects her husband.

 ***